jross765/JGnuCashLibNTools/README.md

 # Project "JGnuCash Lib 'n' Tools"

-`JGnuCashLib` is a free and open-source Java library for reading and writing the XML file format of the GnuCash open source accounting software ([gnucash.org](https://gnucash.org)).
+`JGnuCashLib` is a free and open-source Java library for reading and writing the XML file format of the GnuCash open source small-business accounting software ([gnucash.org](https://gnucash.org)).

 It is not directly affiliated with / sponsored or coordinated by the developers of the